-Isaiah 40:3 (ESV) “A voice cries: ‘In the wilderness prepare the way of the LORD; make straight in the desert a highway for our God.’”
-This is the prophetic root.
+Isaiah 40:3 says, “A voice cries: ‘In the wilderness prepare the way of the LORD; make straight in the desert a highway for our God.’”
+This is the prophetic root: a voice sent before the revealing of the Lord.

-The phrase "store up for yourselves treasures in heaven" comes from Matthew 6:20, where Jesus instructs His followers to focus on accumulating spiritual wealth rather than material goods that can decay or be stolen.
-The full verse states: "But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal".
-This teaching is part of the Sermon on the Mount, where Jesus contrasts the fleeting nature of earthly treasures with the enduring value of heavenly rewards.
+The phrase “store up for yourselves treasures in heaven” comes from Matthew 6:20, where Jesus teaches His followers to seek spiritual treasure rather than earthly treasure that can decay or be stolen.
+This teaching belongs to the Sermon on the Mount, where Christ turns the heart away from temporary gain and toward eternal reward.

 I call fire from heaven, yet I am not the Light.